software-mansion-labs/react-native-webgpu-worklets/README.md

 - [wgpu-matrix](https://github.com/greggman/wgpu-matrix) - [website](https://wgpu-matrix.org/), [license](https://github.com/greggman/wgpu-matrix/blob/main/LICENSE.md)

 I'm not the author of these libraries.
 You should use them according to their licenses.

+## `react-native-webgpu-worklets` is created by Software Mansion

+Since 2012 [Software Mansion](https://swmansion.com) is a software agency with experience in building web and mobile apps.
+We are Core React Native Contributors and experts in dealing with all kinds of React Native issues.
+We can help you build your next dream product – [Hire us](https://swmansion.com/contact/projects?utm_source=reanimated&utm_medium=readme).